mmbarness/call-sheet/README.md

 Intended to give the user a more complete picture of film director's patterns in collaboration.
 Through the bubble chart, the website renders in visual language the working habits of a chosen director, revealing whether they tend to work with the same cast and crew or not.

-Home Court was built with Google Maps as the centerpiece.
-Upcoming events will dynamically render onto a list based on your current location or wherever the user navigates to on Google Maps.
-Joining and unjoining an event is a frictionless process which can be executed with a single click.
-Users can also host events by pinning a location onto the map and completing a single form.

 ## Stack: Node/D3/VanillaJS

 Home Court utilizes React and Redux to create the user interface and populate it with the appropriate data.
 Home Court utilizes CSS to style all of its React components.